jeff-nasseri/Avesta/README.md

 ## What is the Avesta Framework ?
 Avesta is a .NET-based framework designed to help developers create cross-platform applications using C# with high levels of reusability and readability.

-Built on top of popular C# libraries and frameworks including .NET and EFCore, Avesta provides a powerful toolset to developers.
+Built on top of popular C# libraries and frameworks including .NET and EFCore.

-In addition to its functional benefits, Avesta also offers a clean and reusable architecture that can be used to structure the development of applications.

 [Avesta Documantation - V1.0.2 - UNDER THE DEVELOPMENT](./doc/)